sudoblockio/tackle/README.md

   - [Run other tackle files](https://sudoblockio.github.io/tackle/providers/Tackle/tackle/)
 - Modular design allows creating / importing new hooks easy
   - Supports both [python](https://sudoblockio.github.io/tackle/python-hooks/) and [declarative](https://sudoblockio.github.io/tackle/declarative-hooks/) hooks which can be imported / called / defined in-line or within jinja templates
+  - Hooks can be composed of other hooks allowing complex objects to be validated and operated against

 ### Install